 In 1990, on a hot and dusty day in Bhubaneswar, India, Maya Ajmera stepped off a train and was struck by an unusual sight.
 Amid the chaos of the train platform, a group of children and a teacher were sitting in a circle, completely engrossed in simple learning exercises.

 When the lesson ended, Maya approached the woman and learned that the children lived, played, and begged on the train platforms.
-She learned that a local organization – in its desire to provide the children with a pathway out of poverty – offered the children free education, clothing, and food.
-But most importantly, this informal school instilled in the children a sense of self-worth and empowered them to determine their own futures.
+She found out that a local organization – in its desire to provide the children with a pathway out of poverty – offered the children free education, clothing, and food.
+But most importantly, this informal school helped the children develop a sense of self-worth and gain the confidence and foundation to determine their own futures.

 Train platform school in Bhubaneswar, India.

 Maya Ajmera visiting children in India.

 At the core of Maya’s approach was a desire to foster global citizenship in children from a very young age using the power of children’s books and other media.
-Since 1996, Global Fund for Children Books has developed over 30 award-winning titles, with over 2 million copies sold worldwide.
+Since 1996, Global Fund for Children Books has developed over 30 award-winning titles, with millions of copies sold worldwide.
 Proceeds from the first book, Children from Australia to Zimbabwe, supported the train platform school in India that inspired Maya to create GFC.

-Maya stepped down from her position as president of GFC in 2011 and remained on the board until 2013.
-Under Maya’s seventeen years of leadership (1993-2011), GFC grew from a seedling vision into one of the largest networks of grassroots organizations working on behalf of vulnerable children.
-Over the years, GFC expanded its grantmaking model, incorporating services that help GFC’s grassroots partners improve their sustainability, develop their networks, increase their visibility, and grow and deepen their capacity to positively affect children’s lives.
-To date, GFC has awarded $44 million in grants to over 700 organizations in more than 75 countries, touching the lives of more than 11 million children worldwide.
+Maya stepped down from her position as president of GFC in 2011 and remained on the Board of Directors until 2013.
+Under Maya’s leadership, GFC grew from a seedling vision into one of the largest networks of community-based organizations working on behalf of children and youth around the world.
+Over the years, GFC has expanded its grantmaking model, incorporating services that help its local partners improve their sustainability, develop their networks, increase their visibility, and grow and deepen their capacity to positively affect children’s lives.